Plastic pollution is an urgent environmental problem, with plastic bags known to cause significant harm to our oceans and waterways in particular.

 In the past, Australians have used up to 10 million plastic bags every day - equating to 4 billion every year.
 Of these, approximately 150 million end up in our oceans and waterways.

 All Victorian retailers are banned from selling or supplying lightweight plastic shopping bags, including degradable, biodegradable and bioplastic (made from plant materials) shopping bags.

 The ban is designed to reduce the impact of plastic pollution and the amount of waste going to landfill while strengthening Victoria’s recycling industry.

 Plastic bag alternatives

-Reusable bags should be used whenever possible.
+Use reusable bags whenever possible.
 Look for well-made canvas, string or fabric bags to make sure they will last and reduce plastic waste and pollution.